 Equipment for making celery salt yourself

-Now, as promised, I still want to show you what things you need for homemade celery salt.
+As promised, I would now like to show you what you need to make homemade celery salt.

 I use the BioChef Arizona for dehydrating.
-A completely plastic-free dehydrator I have unfortunately not found.
-In the BioChef Arizona, however, the shelves are plastic-free stainless steel.
+Unfortunately, I have not found a completely plastic-free dehydrator.
+However, the trays in the BioChef Arizona are plastic-free and made of stainless steel.
 You can get the BioChef Arizona here*.

-As an addition to the dehydrator I recommend these BPA-free mats.
+As an addition to the dehydrator, I recommend these BPA-free insert mats.
 You can get them here*.

-Since I use the dehydrator frequently and also in the long term is the processing of Plastic for me personally okay.
-Another possible use for the dehydrator, by the way, you can find in my detailed article on the Make kale chips yourself.
+As I use the dehydrator frequently and over the long term, the processing of Plastic is fine for me personally.
+By the way, you can find another possible use for the dehydrator in my detailed article on the Make your own kale chips.

 As a mixer I can recommend this blender from Philips*.
-The Philips stand mixer comes with a 2 liter glass jar and has a low plastic content.
-As already described, you can easily store your homemade celery salt in a canning jar or other storage containers.
+The Philips stand mixer comes with a 2 liter glass jar and is made with minimal plastic.
+As already described, you can simply store your home-made celery salt in a preserving jar or other storage containers.

 Making celery salt yourself - easy, right?

-Even if the production should not be so simple for you, you get here in the video again a few tips for your salt substitute from celery.
-I find homemade celery salt super tasty and it helps me reduce my personal salt consumption.
-It's totally easy to make and gets second nature once you've done it two or three times.
-But the actual work time to make it is really short.
+Even if it's not that easy for you to make, you can find a few tips for your celery salt substitute in this video.
+I find homemade celery salt super tasty and it helps me to reduce my personal salt consumption.
+It's really easy to make and becomes second nature once you've done it two or three times.
+But the actual time it takes to make it is really short.

-By the way, I always buy two stalks of celery at once, because a lot of volume is lost during drying and the work and electricity consumption are then more worthwhile for my wallet and the environment.
+Incidentally, I always buy two stalks of celery at a time, as a lot of volume is lost during drying and the work and electricity consumption are then more worthwhile for my wallet and the environment.

-All in all, celery salt is a great addition when cooking to add a subtle spice to your dishes.
+All in all, celery salt is a great addition to your cooking to add a subtle spice to your dishes.